 Mike Focus / Shutterstock.com

 Surveys consistently show that Americans have very little money saved up for an emergency.
-In fact, just last week it was reported that 66 million Americans have no emergency fund at all.
+In fact, one in four Americans have no emergency fund at all, according to Bankrate.

 But that can be a huge mistake, and a major savings drain.
 Not only does an emergency fund keep you from having to put emergency expenses on a high-interest credit card, but it also can save you money in other ways — such as cutting the cost of your insurance by allowing you to raise your deductibles.